do-mart/gramolang/README.md

 ## API keys
-AI organizations' APIs requires a key that must be provided before making most call and using their models.
+AI organizations' APIs requires a key that must be provided before making most call to their interfaces and using their models.
 The package allows providing the key value directly, retrieving the key from a file, or from an environment variable.
 Since multiple models from different organizations can be used interchangeably, a package user must past key values or key files paths in a dict keyed with the `APIWrapper` class corresponding with the API that will be used.

 ### Providing a key value directly
 Past API keys as `APIWrapper: 'apikeyvalue'` pairs in a dictionary: